 Women in CS news

 Graduate success – computing, IT and engineering

-Throughout your time with us, opportunities for read Engineering graduates go on to achieve, and many of our hard-working alumni return to the Department to take part in Careers and round-table events.
-We are proud of the success our Computing, IT an our inspiring alumni.
+We are proud of the success our Computing and IT graduates go on to achieve and many of our hard-working alumni return to the Department to take part in Careers and round-table events.

 Dr Sarah McHale Lecturer in Computer Science.